gih0004/RNAseq_ballgown/README.md

 # RNAseq_BALLGOWN_PIPELINE
+This script is meant to be used as a soft coded squeleton of an RNAseq analysis pipeline with ballgown as the eventual data visualizer program.
+A hardcoded example of ballgown script is provided within the repository but is beyond the scope of the repository.

 To use this script the following command with command line argmuments indicating file names must be incldued:
 ```ruby